gkjohnson/three-mesh-bvh/README.md

 ```

 Each BVH type implements a core API including shapecast & raycastObject3D for its specific primitive type.
 See the [point cloud intersection](https://gkjohnson.github.io/three-mesh-bvh/example/bundle/pointCloudIntersection.html) & [line intersection](https://gkjohnson.github.io/three-mesh-bvh/example/bundle/lineIntersection.html) examples for a working demonstration.
 Some features like webworker-generation and serialization are not supported at the moment.

+## Additional BVHs

+A `SkinnedMeshBVH` for SkinnedMeshes and `ObjectBVH` for constructing scene-wide BVH to query a hierarchy of objects.
+These are recently added so the APIs may change over time.

 ## Querying the BVH Directly